Assistant Professor of Spanish and Linguistics

 mpulido at psu dot edu

 I am an applied psycholinguist specialized in Second Language Acquisition (SLA).
-I draw on linguistic theory and cognitive science to conduct empirical research that examines questions such as: How does a speaker's prior linguistic experience influence how they process linguistic input, helping them learn a new language?
-How are different levels of structure learned by adult speakers (from lexical elements, to multiword units, to morphosyntactic patterns)?
+I draw on linguistic theory and cognitive science to conduct empirical research that examines questions such as: How does a speaker's first language influence how they process linguistic input, and learn a new language?
 What type of learning conditions facilitate second language learning (and which conditions are best for different learners)?
+How do individual learner differences interplay with learning conditions?

-To examine these questions, in the CoALA lab (Cognition of Adult Language Acquisition) my students and I employ a variety of methods, such as the analysis of large collections of language (corpus data), and the use of experimental methods to collect measures from behavior (spoken responses, decision making, reading), including eye-tracking, and EEG (brain potentials).
+To examine these questions, in the CoALA lab (Cognition of Adult Language Acquisition) my students and I employ a variety of methods, such as the use of experimental methods to collect measures from behavior (spoken responses, decision making, reading), eye-tracking, and EEG (brain potentials); as well as the analysis of large collections of language texts (corpus data).

 You can learn more about our research in the subsections of this website.
 I am happy to be contacted by highly motivated students of all backgrounds.